IBM/rotisserie/README.md

 Note: this depends on you deploying with a unique sha.
 See the 'make-rev' rule in the Makefile.
 In most cases ``git pull; make roll`` should work.
 In cases where a roll failed or the app failed for reasons not connected to the code, a dummy commit might need to be added before re-rolling.
 Please only roll from master.

-## Whitelisting and Blacklisting streamers
+## Allowing and blocking streamers

 To allowlist simply set an environment variable called `ROTISSERIE_ALLOWLIST` to a string with space separated usernames.
 Same with blocklisting, but with the environment variable `ROTISSERIE_BLOCKLIST`.

 ## License